 I'm not getting the cheapest things available, and I'm not saving all the money I possibly can, but I'm enjoying myself — and the experiences are worth it to me.

 Value is largely subjective.
 What I value is likely to be different from what you value.
 My husband loves knowing that he has a large collection of Lord of The Rings action figures, but I don't care much for things.
 My husband thinks it's crazy that I would rather go on a trip than buy a new TV.

-In the end, as long as you are living within your means, and you aren't putting your future in jeopardy, spending money on what you enjoy isn't a waste, even if it isn't what others consider “frugal.”
+In the end, as long as you are living within your means and you aren't jeopardizing your future, spending money on what you enjoy isn't a waste, even if it isn't what others consider “frugal.”
 While my spending choices might not be yours, I am happy with them.
 I feel like I am getting good value for my money.
-And, of course, your spending choices might not be my preferences, but if you can afford them, and you are satisfied with how you spend your money, go for it.
+And, of course, your spending choices might not be my preferences, but if you can afford them and you are satisfied with how you spend your money, go for it.

 Image source: CraftyGoat via Flickr

 4 thoughts on “Value vs. Cheap: What is True Frugality?”